 We all know bitcoin is a worldwide revolution; very simply put, it is digital money.
+Not only is it now used for secure financial transactions or for storing assets, but also to carry out crypto margin trading, a form of trading wherein valuable collaterals are wagered as risk compensation.
 The promise of bitcoincode and the blockchain technology behind it, called blockchain, was to allow us to safely send digital money over the public internet without an intermediary (like a bank).
 While consumers believe that online banking and services like PayPal already enable us to perform such transactions, this is not quite accurate.
 That is, money doesn’t actually move directly between accounts on the internet.
 It simply sits in closed private networks owned by banks and governments.
 In essence, every time you send money to another account you’re asking these entities for their permission – and paying the required fees – to move money around in their centralized networks.

 There used to be a good reason for this: the value stored in money is very different from the kinds of information typically shared online.
 Information like text, videos, and images can exist in many places at once.
 When sending such information, both the sender and the receiver are left with a copy.
 When value is attached, it can only exist in one place at one time.
 That is, when you give money to someone you no longer have it.
 With money it’s essential to know you’re not getting a copy.
 Prior to blockchain technology, there was no way to guarantee that our money was not changed or duplicated in an internet transaction.

 Prior to the internet, transferring information from one user to another was relatively crude and rudimentary.
 In order to broadcast information, users generally had to seek permission from a corporate media entity (such as a cable television provider, daily newspaper, etc).
 Of course, the internet changed everything.
 When it became mainstream, almost any information anyone could possibly want became instantly and easily accessible.